cloudberrydb/cloudberrydb/src/backend/access/appendonly/README.md

 an update of a recently updated row in read committed mode behaves as if the row was deleted.

-The AO visiblity map works as an overlay, over the data.
+The AO visibility map works as an overlay, over the data.
 When a row is `DELETEd` from an AO table, the original tuple is not modified.
 Instead, the tuple is marked as dead in the visibility map.